Peace

 Day 4 — Psalm 23:4

-Yea, though I walk through the valley of the shadow of death, I will fear no evil: for thou art with me; thy rod and thy staff they comfort me.
+Even though I walk through the valley of the shadow of death, I will fear no evil, for you are with me.
+Your rod and your staff, they comfort me.

 The valley is real.
 The promise is not to avoid it, but to be accompanied through it.